You have been added to our list.

 Close-fitting clothes are less likely to ignite than loose-fitting ones.
 Imagine a free-flowing garment floating near an open flame; it is easy to understand how the fabric can quickly ignite.

-By understanding the flammability of fabrics, your fabric choices and practicing safe habits around open flames and heat sources, you empower yourself to be safer.
+By understanding the flammability of fabrics and practicing safe habits around open flames and heat sources, you empower yourself to be safer.
 As the old saying goes, being forewarned is forearmed.

 Never miss an article | Subscribe Today!